hoylen/dart-mutex/README.md

 # mutex

-A library for mutual exclusion.
+A library for creating locks to ensure mutual exclusion when running critical sections of code.

 ## Purpose